PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 tags: [community, contribution, tests, automation]
 ---

 One year ago, the QA team started to develop a new test framework, based on [Puppeteer](https://github.com/puppeteer/puppeteer), [Mocha](https://mochajs.org/), and [Chai](https://www.chaijs.com/).
-You can read more about the framework in a previous [article](https://build.prestashop.com/news/the-new-prestashop-test-framework/).
+You can read more about the framework in this previous article [The (new) PrestaShop Test Framework](https://build.prestashop.com/news/the-new-prestashop-test-framework/).
-Since then, the tests coverage has been continually increasing and we recently improved our framework by switching to [Playwright](https://playwright.dev/).
+Since then, the tests coverage has been continually increasing, and we recently improved our framework by switching to [Playwright](https://playwright.dev/).

 In this article, we will explain how to create a new UI (User Interface) test for the [PrestaShop core project](https://github.com/PrestaShop/PrestaShop).

-Before we start, you should definitely read about our stack and architecture in the [PrestaShop devdoc](https://devdocs.prestashop.com/1.7/testing/ui-tests/how-to-contribute-and-create-ui-tests/).
+Before we start, you should definitely read about the stack, and the architecture chosen for this project in the [PrestaShop devdoc](https://devdocs.prestashop.com/1.7/testing/ui-tests/how-to-contribute-and-create-ui-tests/).

 ## I. Writing the scenario

 The first step to writing your scenario is to identify exactly what you want to test, and limit the test's scope to that.
-For this example **we will be checking that the customer link in the Back Office "Orders" page redirects to the "view customer" page**.
+For this example **we will be checking that the customer link on "Orders" page (on the Back Office) redirects to the "view customer" page**.

 The second step involves a manual check of this very scenario to be sure it's working, and to write down all the steps needed, from start to finish: